Solo female travel in Israel may seem like an unusual choice. This is not the most common travel destination for independent female adventurers.

 Getting Around Israel as a Solo Female Traveler

 Public transport in Israel is okay, but it does leave a lot to be desired when it comes to wanting to travel anywhere outside of the major towns and cities.
 Buses are relatively low cost and they connect the majority of the major towns and cities.

 There are a number of free (tip-based) walking tours that operate in Tel Aviv, Jerusalem, and other large cities across Israel.
-These are great for allowing you to get your bearings in a new place, discover off the beaten path neighbourhoods, and meet other travellers.
+These are great for allowing you to get your bearings in a new place, discover off-the-beaten-path neighborhoods, and meet other travelers.

 Take Guided Tours of Less Accessible Areas